dhuang-hub/cache-emulator/README.md

 script will also move the compiled `*.so`/`*.pyd` files to the top-level directory level where this `README.md` sits.

-Note: I've included `darwin-compile-files.zip` of importable modules, compiled on my Macbook machine.
-Mac users should be able to unzip and run the files with the instructions detailed below (no re-compilation required).

 Note: For Mac users (like myself), Cython compilation may kick out a known error that is supposedly patched, but not yet distributed.
 There is a quick fix for this, and I've detailed it in the comments